mendes5/react-webgpu/README.md

 useMemo(() => {}, [...deps]);
 ```

-This alocates an entire function closure and array, that might not even being used.
-The issue will grow fast when your entire application uses code like this as it's primitives for controlling everytinhg in fast-paced apps, in the short term you can use `React.memo` to avoid deep re-render chains to minimize the issue.
+This allocates an entire function closure and array, that might not even being used.
+The issue will grow fast when your entire application uses code like this as it's primitives for controlling everything in fast-paced apps, in the short term you can use `React.memo` to avoid deep re-render chains to minimize the issue.

-But again, maybe we need a new programming language, not just another one that has a new fresh syntax for if/else and for loops, but one that is tought from the ground up with fibers/declarativity/reactivity in mind, I was on the marked for declarative/reactive based programming some time ago, but all I could find are more runtimes like React, or Skip, a programming language by Meta, whose site doesn't even has SSL/HTTPS
+But again, maybe we need a new programming language, not just another one that has a new fresh syntax for if/else and for loops, but one that is thought from the ground up with fibers/declaratively/reactivity in mind, I was on the marked for declarative/reactive based programming some time ago, but all I could find are more runtimes like React, or Skip, a programming language by Meta, whose site doesn't even has SSL/HTTPS

 http://skiplang.com/